-Briefing: 040/23: Initial briefing for pharmacy teams - the Pharmacy First service
+Briefing: 010/24: Briefing for pharmacy teams - the Pharmacy First service

-This Briefing provides initial information for pharmacy teams on the Pharmacy First service which will be commissioned from 31st January 2024 (subject to the required IT systems being in place).
-Further information for pharmacy teams will be published nearer the launch date of the service.
+This Briefing provides information for pharmacy teams on the Pharmacy First service which started on 31st January 2024.

 Brief overview of the service

 - This is a free NHS service.

 - There are three parts to the service:

 - 1. Minor illness consultations with a pharmacist;

 - 2. Supply of urgent medicines (and appliances); and

 - 3. Clinical pathway consultations.